ripliveit/riplive_admin/wp-content/plugins/captcha/readme.txt

 * Select functionality of mathematical actions and level of their difficulty are implemented.

 == Upgrade Notice ==

+= V4.0.9 =
+We added the ability to change error messages.

 = V4.0.8 =
 The language files are updated.
 We updated all functionality for wordpress 4.1.